Chronic pain

 Nurses can use the nursing diagnosis for chronic pain to help determine the best plan of care to manage and reduce pain.
 Exercise and physical therapy are two of the more common approaches to treatment.
 Additionally, educational interventions, such as teaching the patient self-management techniques, may prove beneficial.
 Cognitive therapies, such as relaxation training and meditation, can be used in tandem with medication to help compassionately address chronic pain.
 Nurses can also recommend activity modifications and physical activity options, as well as suggest lifestyle changes, such as quitting smoking or losing weight.

-Suggested Alternative NANDA Nursing Diagnoses
+Suggested Alternative Nursing Diagnoses

 Usage Tips